Skip to Main Content

 JD Power

 Why American Family made our list: American Family (or AmFam for short) is a Wisconsin-based home insurer that writes policies in 19 states.
-It is rated A (Excellent) by AM Best, which suggests that the company is financially stable enough to make good on home insurance claims.
-Although it scored six points below average in the J.D.
-Power 2023 U.S. Home Insurance Study, American Family ranked above average in the Property Claims Satisfaction Study and has a below-average NAIC Complaint Index for its home insurance product.
-The latter two are green flags in terms of AmFam’s customer service.
+It is rated A (Excellent) by AM Best for financial stability; however, it scored slightly below average in both the 2024 U.S. Home Insurance Study and 2025 U.S. Property Claims Satisfaction Study.
+That said, it has a below-average complaint index from the National Association of Insurance Commissioners for its home insurance product, meaning it receives fewer customer complaints than average for a company of its size.

 Why American Family may be the best for custom policies: AmFam advertises multiple policy endorsements on its website, which could be a good fit for a Las Vegas homeowner looking to build a more customized insurance policy.
 Some of the more standard endorsements are available, like equipment breakdown, service line coverage, water backup and scheduled personal property.
 But, AmFam also offers some more uncommon choices like flash flood protection, senior living protection, matching siding coverage and short-term rental insurance.